Attendance

 Aims

 At Kyson, we aim to ensure that our high expectations lead to maximum achievement by all.
 Central to the fulfilment of this aim is the need for a consistently good level of attendance and punctuality by all our pupils.
-We work in partnership with staff, parents, pupils, the local community and the Education Welfare Service in ensuring the regular and punctual attendance of pupils.
+We work in partnership with staff, parents & carers, pupils, the local community and the Education Welfare Service in ensuring the regular and punctual attendance of pupils.
 The school monitors attendance and ensures quick and early intervention if a problem is identified.
 The attendance policy is based on the premise of equal opportunities for all.

 Purpose